kabirbaidhya/TestableCode/README.md

 ```

 ## Steps
-Start with the cloning the [master](https://github.com/kabirbaidhya/TestableCode) branch that consists of untestable code and checkout to respective branches [step-1](https://github.com/kabirbaidhya/TestableCode/tree/step-1), [step-1](https://github.com/kabirbaidhya/TestableCode/tree/step-2) and so on.
+Start by cloning the [master](https://github.com/kabirbaidhya/TestableCode) branch that consists of untestable code and checkout to respective branches [step-1](https://github.com/kabirbaidhya/TestableCode/tree/step-1), [step-1](https://github.com/kabirbaidhya/TestableCode/tree/step-2) and so on.

 1. Refactor using Dependency Injection and SOLID principles properly and make it testable [[step-1](https://github.com/kabirbaidhya/TestableCode/tree/step-1)]
 2. Organize the namespaces and directory structure [[step-2](https://github.com/kabirbaidhya/TestableCode/tree/step-2)]